SFDO-Tooling/CumulusCI/docs/robot_new.rst

 .. code-block:: console

-   $ cci task run robot --suites robot/<ProjectName>/tests/create_contact.robot
+   $ cci task run robot --suites robot/<ProjectName>/tests/new_contact_record.robot

 Create Custom Keywords
 ----------------------

-Because Robot uses a domain-specific language, you can create your own custom keywords specific to your project's needs, and that can be used in multiple tests inside your project.
+We mentioned earlier that Robot makes use of a domain-specific language.
+By creating a library of reusable custom keywords, we can create this DSL for testing Salesforce apps.

-Let's create a new Robot test that includes a custom keyword called ``Create a test contact``, which creates a ``Contact`` record.
+Let's now create a new Robot test that includes a custom keyword called ``Create a test Contact``, which creates a ``Contact`` record.
 Save this code in a file named ``custom_keyword.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.

 .. code-block:: robotframework